strusteve/mimical/README.rst

 #. ``psfs`` - 3D PSF array with dimensions (N\ :sub:`filters`\, M_y, M_x)
 #. ``mimical_prior`` - A Mimical prior

 **Mimical prior**

-Below is an example ``mimical_prior``` for a run using the default astropy sersic model.
+Below is an example ``mimical_prior`` for a run using the default astropy sersic model.
 The first set of element keys must match the astropy model parameter names.
-Following this, the next element must be named ``psf_pa`` which traces the rotation of the PSF.
+Following this, the next element, named ``psf_pa``, traces the rotation of the PSF.
 The final two elements must be named ``rms`` and ``flux_to_counts``.
 The ``rms`` parameter traces the RMS noise in the image; this can be fit with Mimical but it is **highly recommended to provide it** to reduce dimensionality (see **Fixing paramters**).
 This is likewise for ``flux_to_counts``, which helps Mimical calculate the poisson uncertainty associated